robseb/rsyocto/doc/guides/5_Streamline.md

 3. With a click of the "IC-Symbol" it is possible to select the **ARM Cortex A9** as target CPU and events to capture
 4. Press the "record-button" to start capturing
 5. Choose a location to store the capture file
-6. Now should Streamline show the live recorded data
+6. Now should Streamline show the live data
 <br>